pixeltrain/btw/readme.md

 It is unlikely that we will be able to offer you a large reward, but we are ready to consider different options.

+## Localization

+You can find `.po` translation files in the i18n directory.
+They can be edited using any text editor or special programs such as Poedit.

 ## Contacts

 - Ivan - @ordinary-dev - ordinarydev@protonmail.com